 Cucurmin is a specialized antioxidant that's been shown to effectively reduce inflammation.
 You've probably heard that inflammation is known to be the root cause of most diseases.
-Including more turmeric to your diet can help ward off and even improving the symptoms of a wide range of chronic diseases.
+Including more turmeric to your diet can help ward off and even improve the symptoms of a wide range of chronic diseases.
 Less inflammation also means clearer skin!

 There are a lot of delicious and even convenient ways to enjoy turmeric.
 But which is the most effective?